natalieagus/lab_htcpcp/README.md

 # 🐣's Coffee Pot Server ☕️

 This project implements the [HTCPCP](https://datatracker.ietf.org/doc/html/rfc2324), a protocol defined by the IETF for controlling, monitoring, and diagnosing coffee pots.
 This is particularly useful to operate coffee pots remotely.
-There are two parts of this project:
+There are two main parts to run:

-1. Coffee Pot **Server**: implemented in Python using the `socket` library that accepts requests from `coffee://` URI scheme (instead of `http` or `https`).
+1. A HTCPCP compliant Coffee Pot Server: implemented in Python using the socket library that accepts requests from coffee:// URI scheme (instead of http or https).
-2. A regular web **Client** implemented using Python Flask that helps you send commands to the coffee pot server.
-This works via regular `http` or `https`.
+2. A regular HTTP-based web client, served using Python Flask.
+This helps you send HTCPCP requests to the coffee pot server.

 ## System requirements